prody/ProDy-website/tutorials/insty_tutorial/intro.rst

 Recommended Programs
 -------------------------------------------------------------------------------

-Besides ProDy_, the Matplotlib_ library and VMD_ program are required for some steps in the tutorial.
+Besides the latest development version of ProDy_ from GitHub (see contrib_), the Matplotlib_ library and VMD_ program are required for some steps in the tutorial.
 IPython_ is highly recommended for interactive usage.

 To take full advantage of InSty's capabilities in predicting hydrophobic interactions, we should download an additional component written in C++ and